 Over to You

-What’s your version of Sausage Stuffed Beef Olives?
+What’s your version of Sausage Stuffed Beef Wheels?
 Share and inspire us:)